Burling graphs revisited, part II: Structure: -Burling graphs

-Conversely, suppose that $G$ is a connected 2-Burling graph with no cut vertex and no vertex of degree at most 1.
-By Lemma~\ref{l:pivotNoCutV}, $G$ has a unique pivot $v$, and all antennas of $G$ are in-neighbors of $v$.
-There are at least two such antennas for otherwise $v$ has degree at most~1.
-Also every antenna has two out-neighbors: $v$, and one in $G\sm S$.
-It follows that $G\sm v$ is an in-tree $G'$ with at least two leaves.
-If a leaf $u$ of $G'$ is not adjacent to $v$ in $G$, then, $u$ has degree at most~1 in $G$, a contradiction.
+Conversely, suppose that $G$ is a connected graph with no cut-vertex and no vertex of degree at most 1 that is derived as a 2-Burling graph from a Burling tree $ T $.
+By \Cref{l:pivotNoCutV}, $G$ has a unique pivot $v$, all antennas of $G$ are in-neighbors of $v$, and the rest of the vertices of $ G $ are all descendants of $ v $ in $ T $.
+In particular, considering $ v $ as a shadow vertex of $ T $, we see that $ G\sm v $ is a 1-Burling graph.
+Therefore, by Lemma~\ref{l:1B}, $ G\sm v $ is an in-forest.
+On the other hand, since $ G $ has no vertex cut, $ G \sm v $ is connected and thus is an in-tree.
+Let $ r $ be the root of this in-tree.
+Since $ r $ cannot be of degree 1 in $ G $, it has at least two in-neighbors.
+But $ v$ is not an in-neighbor of $r$ (because it is among its ancestor).
+Therefore, in $ G\sm v $, the root $ r $ has at least 2 children.
+Moreover, if a leaf $u$ of $G \sm v$ is not adjacent to $v$ in $G$, then, $u$ has degree at most~1 in $G$, a contradiction.
 So, $v$ is adjacent to all leaves of $G'$.
 Hence $G$ is an oriented chandelier. \end{proof}

 In the construction of oriented chandeliers in the proof above, $v$ is the pivot of $G$ and its neighbors are the antennas.
 The unique sink of $G\sm v$ is called the \emph{bottom} of $G$.
 Note that every source of $G$ is an antenna.
 The pivot and the bottom are the only sinks of $G$.
 Also, in the Burling tree $T$ from which $G$ is derived, every vertex of $G$ except the antennas are descendants of the pivot.